TheThirdOne/random-sorting/README.md

 prefer to skip the code sections, you should be mostly fine if you don't want a deep understanding.

+This is a fairly lengthy read; it should take around an hour to read thoroughly if you know most of the pure sorting algorithms.

 ## Histogram

 Because we will be using randomness, a single input array could become  one of many